zcipod/terraform_study/README.md

 6. Merge a Pull Request or Push to the main branch of the repo, it will trigger a ```terraform apply``` action in your terraform cloud.
 If there is no error, your can conform the apply in your Terraform cloud, then all the changes will be deployed to  your GCP.

+### Note

+#### Auto generated certificates/pem

+All the certificates are sensitive, please keep them save

+All the pem files will not output by default.
+If you want to use them anywhere else, uncomment the ```resource "local_file"``` section in the cert_xxx.tf files.
+Then the selected certificate files will output in /certs/

+#### tfstate file

+The tfstate file is sensitive.
+If you run this project locally, please keep it save.

+If you run this project on terraform cloud, the state will be saved in the cloud.